Viktoria Modesta

 Viktorija Moskaļova (Виктория Москалёва; born 25 February 1987), better known as Viktoria Modesta, is a Latvian-born British singer-songwriter, performance artist, creative director, and model.
 Modesta's leg was injured during her birth.
 She had it voluntarily amputated in 2007.
 She was signed to IMG Models as a model, and as a musician she is also known as a "Bionic Pop Artist".
 Her music video "Prototype" received a Silver Lion Award at the Cannes Film Festival.
 She also performed at the 2012 Summer Paralympics closing ceremony and was a guest star at the Crazy Horse in Paris in 2019.

 Early life

-Viktorija Moskaļova was born in Daugavpils in 1987, a town in the then Soviet-Latvia. where she learned singing aged six at a local music school.
-Moskaļova moved with her family from Latvia to the United Kingdom when she was 12-years-old.
+Viktorija Moskaļova was born in 1987 in Daugapvils, Soviet-occupied Latvia, where she learned singing aged six at a local music school.
+Moskaļova moved with her family from Latvia to the United Kingdom when she was 12 years old.
 Due to a doctor's negligence during her birth she was born with problems in her left leg.
 Her teenage mother was then pressured to send her to an orphanage.
 She refused and raised Modesta, who spent most of her childhood in and out of hospitals.